If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A marketing plan for a commercial honeybee business sets goals and outlines how best to achieve them.
 Beekeepers with clear and efficient marketing plans enter new markets, maintain the market and increase market share over time.
 They also guide the development of new honey business products to meet customer needs.
 With a solid marketing plan, you are able to raise your competitiveness in the business.

 How you package your beehive products matters in your honey business.
 Well-packaged honey and other beehive products attract customers and help them relate the product with value.
 Packaging for honey should be food-safe.
 You may have varying sizes of packaging to suit the different quantity needs of your customers.
 Clear packaging in a honey business allows customers to see the contents of the package and builds trust with your brand.

 Beekeeping Business Profits

-The profits you realize in beekeeping business vary by region and the amount of honey your honeybee colonies produce.
-On average, a beekeeper can expect to sell a pint (473 ml) of honey at $10 and a quart (o.94 L) at $17.
-Selling honey to bulk packers or processors gives you different prices than selling wholesale or at retail prices.
+The profits you realize in the beekeeping business vary by region and the amount of honey your honeybee colonies produce.
+On average, a beekeeper can expect to sell a pint (473 ml) of honey at USD$10 and a quart (o.94 L) at USD$17.
+Selling honey to bulk packers or processors gives you different prices than selling wholesale or retail prices.
 For your honey business to be profitable, you must keep costs down while making sure you get good honey yields per beehive.

 Factors Affecting Profits